 About the Prize Topic

-The topic for the Human Factors Prize is determined annually and made public when the call for submissions in launched.
+The topic for the Human Factors Prize is determined annually and made public when the call for submissions is launched.

 The Topic for the 2022 Human Factors Prize Competition is: Equity and Inclusivity Details

 Submissions must cover original (unpublished) research in the topical area and comply with the requirements in the Human Factors Information for Authors.
 Review articles are not eligible for the Prize.
 Any researcher is eligible to submit relevant work; membership in HFES is not required.
-Review of submissions will be based on originality, significance, sophistication, and completeness of the work.
+Review of submissions will be based on the work's originality, significance, sophistication, and completeness.

 All submissions are peer-reviewed and considered for publication in Human Factors.